-Upon approval of your podcast, we'll post it online via our enterprise class hosting platform as well as to any third-party distribution hubs you choose such as iTunes or Stitcher.
+Upon approval of your podcast, we'll help you post it online to a suitable hosting platform as well as to any third-party distribution hubs you choose such as iTunes, Spotify, and Stitcher.

 What if I need to schedule multiple interviews for my podcast at different days and times?

 No problem!
-However, if an episode's final run time is over 20-minutes, it will have taken us longer to edit, so we do have to charge extra for that work.
-Upon approval of your episode, we'll charge your credit card on file an additional $200 per 10-minutes overage.
+However, if an episode's final run time is over 30-minutes, it will have taken us longer to edit, so we do have to charge extra for that work at an additional $200 per 10-minutes overage.